LLNL/units/README.md

 [What's new](./CHANGELOG.md)

-_Some of the CMake target names have changed in the latest release, please update builds appropriately_

 [Documentation](https://units.readthedocs.io/en/latest/)

 A library that provides runtime unit values, instead of individual unit types, for the purposes of working with units of measurement at run time possibly from user input.